puzzlemoondev/BililiveRecorder-webhook-docker/README.md

 [B 站专栏](https://www.bilibili.com/read/cv21367565)

+## Why

+- Parallelism (`celery` task queue)
+- Lightweight enough to run on t2.micro
+- Real time service & task monitoring and management (using `supervisor` & `flower`)

+## Why not

+- No GUI for configuration
+- No GPU acceleration for `ffmpeg` tasks
+- Multiple services in a docker container (to keep memory footprint low)
+- Python

 ## How to use

 > ⚠️ DO NOT TURN BURN_DANMAKU ON if your machine is low on resource.